silentbicycle/socket99/README.md

 This library trades the series of `getaddrinfo`, `socket`, `connect`, `bind`, `listen`, etc. functions and their convoluted, casted arguments for just one function that takes two structs (configuration and output).
-By creatively using C99's "designated initializers", the configuration struct works rather like a configuration key/value hash; the output struct contains either the socket file descriptor or error information.
+By [creatively using C99's "designated initializers"][1], the configuration struct works rather like a configuration key/value hash; the output struct contains either the socket file descriptor or error information.